BCHAYMAE/deployment_app/README.md

 4. The backend will handle cloning the repository and setting up the deployment.
 5. Replace `https://github.com/your-username/your-repo.git` with your repository URL.

-## 🧪 Test with Sample Projects (these project were created by : https://github.com/drawliin )
+## 🧪 Test with Sample Projects (these projects were created by : https://github.com/drawliin )

 To quickly test the deployment system, use one of these sample repositories: